lawsonkeith/budget-balance-bot/Readme.txt

 smartphone app.
 The platform is optimised for those on a budget who still demand a cool looking robot with fake alloy wheels!!

+Uses arduino mini pro; 9 DOF IMU and HC-05 as well as a L9110 motor controller.